Underdisc/scope-navigator/readme.md

 * `scope-navigator.previousBranch` - `Ctrl+k`

 ## Deficiencies

-This is purely text based, so it will only work with languages that use braces for defining scopes.
-This also means usages of braces that define things other than scopes will interfere with the intention of these commands.
-If I conclude that these motions are beneficial enough, I will look into making a solution that is more robust.
+This is purely text based, so its use case is limited to code that uses opening braces at the end of a line and closing braces at the start of a line.
+Braces that fall under these conditions and are found within comments are included.
+The implementation could also be a lot better.